-- 1. Maintain a mailing list of industrial firms. - 2.
-Send an invitation to all industrial firms to become Sustaining Members of NCWSS. - 3.
-Make suggestions to the Program Committee concerning program format and content and be responsible for developing the Industry Sectional Program.
-The Chairperson will preside.

-- 4. Maintain guidelines on industry displays and solicit and coordinate displays with the local arrangements committee. - 5.
+- 1. Maintain a mailing list of industrial firms related to weed science. - 2.
+Send an invitation to all industrial firms associated with weed science to become Sustaining Members of NCWSS. - 3.
+Make suggestions to the Program Committee concerning program format and content. - 4.
+Maintain guidelines on industry displays and solicit and coordinate displays with the local arrangements committee. - 5.
 Make recommendations to the Board concerning Sustaining Membership fees. - 6.
-Bring proposals to the Board through the Chairperson who is a Director at Large of the Board of Directors. - 7.
-The Chairperson shall pass on guidance and instructions to Vice-Chairperson. - 8.
-The new Chairperson will see that a Vice-Chairperson is elected and shall conduct the meeting of the Industry Section the following year.
+Assist the Resident Education Committee in identifying and securing future summer contest host locations. - 7.
+Bring proposals to the Board of Directors through the Chairperson who is a Director at Large of the Board of Directors. - 8.
+The Chairperson shall pass on guidance and instructions to Vice-Chairperson. - 9.
+The Chairperson will see that a Vice-Chairperson is elected and shall conduct the meeting of the Industry Section at the annual meeting.